veronicatesei/hcl-universal-orchestrator-chart/README.md

 The Orchestration CLI and HCL UnO agent packages are signed with our private key.
 A corresponding .asc signature file accompanies the downloadable file.
 You can extract the file and use the public key to decrypt and verify the files.

-Importing the GPG Public Key
+Method 1: Using GPG (Generic File Verification)

-1. Import the HCL public GPG key using the following command:
+ 1. Import the HCL Public GPG key using the following command:

     ```bash
     gpg --import path-to-gpg-public-key